codeurjc-students/2025-sky-apartments/docs/readme sections/devGuide.md

 - **[Docker Desktop](https://www.docker.com/products/docker-desktop/)** — A containerization platform used to run MySQL databases locally for development and testing.
 It also supports running backend services in containers if needed.
 - **[Git](https://git-scm.com/)** — A distributed version control system for tracking changes in the source code and enabling collaboration between developers.
 - **[GitHub](https://github.com/)** — A cloud-based platform for hosting the Git repository, managing code versions, and integrating Continuous Integration (CI) workflows.
+- **[JaCoCo](https://www.jacoco.org/jacoco/)** — A Java code coverage library used to measure how much of the backend code is exercised by automated tests.
+It helps monitor testing quality and identify untested parts of the application.

 ---